ccxt/ccxt/CONTRIBUTING.md

 If your proposal, suggestion or improvement does not relate to the above list of tasks before submitting it make sure:
 1. it is really needed by the majority of ccxt users
-2. it is done in a generalised way compatible with all exchanges (not exchange-specific)
+2. it is done in a generalized way compatible with all exchanges (not exchange-specific)
 3. it is portable (available in all supported languages)
 4. it is robust and explicit in what it's doing